 Preparing for Surgery

 Having surgery can be confusing and uncomfortable time.
-To better prepare you for your surgery, Upstate University Hospital at Community Campus has published a guide to surgery.
+To better prepare you for your surgery, Upstate Community Hospital has published a guide to surgery.
 To be ready for your procedure, you will need to complete these steps:

 Patients are asked to complete and return the advance registration form .
 The advance registration form asks for information about you and your insurance.
 As much of this information is required by New York State regulations, please fill out the form completely.
 If you have questions regarding the Advance registration form, please call the hospital's Patient Access Department at (315) 492-5538.